 Dr. Roberts chooses carefully which and when radiographs are taken.
 There are many guidelines that we follow.
 Radiographs allow us to see everything we cannot see with our own eyes.
 Radiographs enable us to detect cavities in between your teeth, determine bone level, and analyze the health of your bone.
 We can also examine the roots and nerves of teeth, diagnose lesions such as cysts or tumors, as well as assess damage when trauma occurs.

 Dental radiographs are invaluable aids in diagnosing, treating, and maintaining dental health.
 Exposure time for dental radiographs is extremely minimal.
 Dr. Roberts utilizes Digital Imaging Technologies within the office.
 With digital imaging, exposure time is about 50 percent less when compared to traditional radiographs.
 Digital imaging can also help us retrieve valuable diagnostic information.
 We may be able to see cavities better.

 Digital imaging allows us to store patient images, and enables us to quickly and easily transfer them to specialists or insurance companies.

 Our office utilizes DEXIS digital radiography.
 This state of the art x-ray system allows us to take the necessary radiographs to diagnose your dental condition.
 Your previous dentist may have taken radiographs in the past.
 Any current x-rays can be forwarded to our office either via mail or e-mail.
 Please fill out a release of record with your previous dental office, so these reach our office in a timely manner.
 It is vital that we have diagnostic quality radiographs.
 If we do not have proper radiographs forwarded, new ones will be taken.
 Generally your first visit to our office will be for a Comprehensive New Patient Examination with a Full Mouth Series of radiographs.
-Our treating dentist will determine what radiographs they will need for proper diagnosis.
+Our treating dentist will determine what radiographs she will need for proper diagnosis.